ThrosturX/naev-multiplayer/README.md

 # Naev Multiplayer Plugin

 This plugin provides the necessary files to manage multiplayer in Naev.
+It requires the `lue_enet` configuration parameter to be set to true.

 ![A cartoon-like image of a character with colored 3D glasses](gfx/vn/characters/pers_mpauth.png?raw=true "The Original Multiplayer")